 More research on color psychology for eLearning here.

 Scientists believe that around 95 percent of learning is non-conscious, which means non-verbal communication is of central importance in eLearning courses.
 Designers need to create a positive environment with sufficient resources and stimuli where students will enjoy learning.

-eLearning designers need to be curious about how their material can trigger the unnoticeable or subtle aspects of your learners’ experience.
+Start by being curious about how the learning material can trigger the unnoticeable or subtle aspects of your learners’ experience.
 After all, while the conscious mind is analytical and rational, the unconscious mind follows no logic.

 Book recommendation: Brain-Based Learning: The New Paradigm of Teaching by Eric Jensen

 Neuroscience research underlines the brain’s inherently social nature.
 Humans are social animals, and working together can enhance learning.
 Effective eLearning courses should include plenty of opportunities for social interaction that enables learners to increase their comprehension and retention of new information.
 Include places on your course for learners to be social, whether it is a blog with comments, a chat, or a forum.